peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject Read(
         System.IO.Stream stream);

 Reads an object in CBOR format from a data stream.
+This method will read from the stream until the end of the CBOR object is reached or an error occurs, whichever happens first.

 <b>Parameters:</b>